Article in Journal ()

-Cairney P & Geyer R (2016) A critical discussion of complexity theory: how does ‘complexity thinking’ improve our understanding of politics and policymaking?
-(Forthcoming), Complexity, Governance and Networks.
+Cairney P & Geyer R (2017) A critical discussion of complexity theory: how does 'complexity thinking' improve our understanding of politics and policymaking?, Complexity, Governance and Networks, 3 (2), pp. 1-11.

 In this brief article, we present a critical discussion of complexity theory, asking: what does it really offer policy studies?
 We suggest that its stated advantages - interdisciplinarity, theoretical novelty, and empirical advance - are generally exaggerated and based more on hope than experience.
 In that context, we identify a cautiously positive role for complexity theory, primarily as a way to bridge academic and policymaker discussions and prompt important discussions of pragmatism in policymaking